 Muscle tension in the back and hind end can cause altered tail position.
 A frequent cause of tight and tender muscles is joint restriction also known by the chiropractic term, subluxation.
 During an adjustment, the Golgi Tendon Organ is activated in the joint which allows for a relaxation response in the muscle.
 By reducing muscle tension, the tail position can be affected.
 Tail position can also be off due to alignment issues in the sacrum.
 This can also be addressed with a chiropractic adjustment.

-If you are getting in the ring, chiropractic care is a great way to allow your dog to do their best and have fun in the process.
+If you are getting in the ring, chiropractic care is a great way to allow your show dogs to do their best and have fun in the process.
 To find the best animal chiropractor in your area, check out the American Veterinary Chiropractic Association website.
 The AVCA certification and training holds doctors to the highest level of knowledge, expertise and skill set.

 P.S.
 Chiropractic care is also great for the handlers!
 Reducing pain, improving alignment and improving overall joint motion will make for a better performance and more pleasant experience for two legged and four legged participants.